 In terms of general embellishments, lawn fabric has come far from days of lace and ribbons.
 Now I see tassels, pearls, and even fringes adorning lawn.
 Even the ways the lawn suits are stitched have changed.
 With more western influences, we have ladies wearing lawn capris, pants, and pleated or non-pleated bottoms.
 The shirts are not the simple kameez style either, but rather creatively designed using cold-shoulder sleeves and off-shoulder necklines.
 The lawn fabric has become certainly more fun to wear, ladies.

 I like how ladies are embellishing their lawn with trimmings such as pearls.
 I would love to continue that and see colorful, glass beads on the hem of shirts, dupattas, and even pants.
-Something that I think designers like Farah Talib Aziz, Tena Durrani, and Tabassum Mughal are already doing is mixing different fabrics such as silk or net on shirt collars and sleeves.
 This gives the lawn suit more personality, texture, and hence more dimension.
+Obviously, a Pakistani woman can’t wear them as daily or work wear, but they certainly are nice options for a day event.
 I want to continue seeing statement sleeves and trendy hemlines like tulip hemline (I swear I just learned about this today on Instagram).
 Designers should continue adding bolder geometric prints like stripes with florals or checks or plaid or polka dots.
 That will make any outfit pop regardless of any embellishments, but this is what I love about lawn the most – its versatility.

 This is where I have the most fun with my lawn suits.
 I play up my lawn suits with western jewelry like hoop or tassel earrings.
 I don’t like to see busy clutches and bags on already busy lawn prints.
 Instead, here I would like to see bags serve as color blocks and stand apart from the lawn print.
 Maybe select one color from the lawn print and enhance it with a Hermes bag?
 Lol.
 Instead, you can get creative with your shoe selections.
 Shoes like Sophia Webster, Dolce Gabbana have vivid patterns such as leaves, florals, and even leopard print that can serve as a contrast to the patterns and colors of the lawn.
 As long it is well thought out, mixing pattern on pattern is a great idea.
 In terms of jewelry, there should be minimal jewelry.
 Instead, come up with creative ways to tie the dupattas.
-Maybe focus around the wrist like Rushna Jahan (see picture) or around the neck, on your head or cinch it with a belt (see picture).
 I love the concept of straw hats with lawn.
+I love the concept of designer sunglasses with lawn.
 How about tying your dupatta to your hat?
 Well, these are just some tips to play up your lawn suits.
 Ladies, don’t forget your big sunglasses.
 Happy Shopping!!